Custom SharePoint solutions usually contain custom lists with custom

 Import in another sub site

-The following must be done before importing the exported site:
+The following must be done before importing the exported site:- Create new site using the same template and same language as the exported site

 - As explained above, removing event receiver is strongly recommended